tylerapear/NESY-Engine/docs/classes/entities/Player.md

 Overrides the getKnockedBack method from the parent class (Creature).
 Knocks back the player and also moves any inventory items along with them.

 **Parameters:**
--`dt`: float - Delta time.
+- `dt`: float - Delta time.
--`direction`: str - The direction of the knockback.
+- `direction`: str - The direction of the knockback.
--`speed`: int or float - The speed of the knockback.
+- `speed`: int or float - The speed of the knockback.

 **Returns:**
 -`None`: The method returns None